rossrobino/drab/src/site/md/homepage.md

 While these components without styles can appear rather plain, having many websites look similar can also lead to a monotonous visual experience.
 In both cases, the word "drab" becomes quite fitting.
 You bring the styles for these components!

 Components can be styled by [using global styles](https://joyofcode.xyz/global-styles-in-sveltekit).
 This can be fast-tracked by using a CSS framework like [TailwindCSS](https://tailwindcss.com/), Tailwind builds a global stylesheet based on the classes utilized in the project.
 Each component exports `class` and `id` props to utilize for this purpose.
-If the component has multiple elements, multiple `class` and `id` props are available for each element.

 ## Install